 Kathy is presented as low class.
 She has red hair, wears colourful 60s clothes, and is clearly besotted with Jimi.
 However she smokes, likes to drink and smokes dope too in the film.
 She is more presented as just representative of ‘that type of girl for that specific time’ – a general portrayal more than a particular character – I did not get an autobiographical sense of her in the film and there is very little back story on her.
 She is a rather two dimensional character.

-There is a tense scene that follows where he is invited to and plans to attend Monterey and suggests she not come with him.
+There is a tense scene that follows where he is invited to and plans to attend Monterey.
+Kathy begs to go with him and he refuses. (ditto KE)

 That doesn’t sit well with her and we as the audience are interested in this turn; why not take her?
 What has happened?
 The film ends.
 It does not quite make sense.
 The relationship survives after all.